 Beginner tips: Beating the games at Global Poker

 Online poker, even at Global Poker, is very competitive.
 To regularly beat the games, you’ll need to study.
-If you are new to online poker, then these tips should help get you off on the right foot:
+If you are new to real money online poker, then these tips should help get you off on the right foot:

-- Step down: Compared to live poker games, the competition at online poker sites is tougher.
+- Step down: Compared to live poker games, the competition at real money online poker sites is tougher.
 If you play $2/$5 live game and win, then you’d be in for a shock with the equivalent buy-ins online.
 We recommend starting at 10% of your usual level and working up from there once you regularly beat the games.

 - Manage your bankroll: Even big winners in poker have big swings, both positive and negative.
 Unless you look after your poker bankroll, you could be wiped out by a downswing.
 One-twentieth of your total bankroll should be used at any one table to protect against this.